Splix777/Splix777/README.md

 - 🌱 I’m currently learning SQL.

-- 📫 How to reach me: [linkedin](www.linkedin.com/in/federicosalalois)
+- 📫 How to reach me: Linkedin

 - ⚡ Fun fact: Travelled to all continents except Antarctica